The Commons at Mythava

 Commissioning back into the week

-A brief reconvening.
 What did you encounter?
 What are you carrying forward?
 The Gathering ends with intention rather than simply stopping.

 Three months in, something happens